sharetribe/flex-docs/src/docs/ftw-introduction/ftw-hourly/index.md

 > **Note:** `BookingDatesForm` and `EditListingAvailabilityForm`
 > components have been removed from the template as they are heavily
 > related to the day-based process.
-If you have started with FTW and you
+If you have started with FTW-daily
-> are planning to move to FTW-time, you should check if you have done
+> and you are planning to move to FTW-hourly, you should check if you
-> any customization to these components.
+> have done any customization to these components.

 ## Handling time zones